 The image of the wardrobe seems a little off-balance as it’s the only one where the twins themselves are absent – you might balance this out with another well-conceived shot of, say, shoes (etc…).
 Or leave out this image altogether.

-I think I will have to just exclude this image as I did have a feeling that it did not quite fit within the series but I wanted to try it out as I liked it as an image and it indicates what the girls were saying about not liking the idea of matching their outfits.
+I did have a feeling that it did not quite fit within the series but I wanted to try it out as I liked it as an image and it indicates what the girls were saying about not liking the idea of matching their outfits.

 Images no. 4 and 6 are very intriguing (4 is even quite radical) but somehow I feel an expectation to see a counterpoint to each in order to make sense of the image in the context of the twins’ relationship, and, perhaps, following the preceding visual theme of ‘pairs’.
 A pity these shots weren’t taken at full length (or do you have full length versions too?).